Fusion of Visual-Inertial Odometry with LiDAR Relative Localization for Cooperative Guidance of a Micro-Scale Aerial Vehicle: Cooperative localization and guidance approach

-The \textit{\ac{lidar}-based detector} performs multi-target detection and tracking of flying objects in the 3D \ac{lidar} point clouds in frame $\mathcal{L}$.
+The \textit{\ac{lidar}-based detector} performs multi-target detection and tracking of flying objects in the 3D \ac{lidar} point clouds in frame $L$.
 The \ac{lidar} data processing is based on our work on autonomous interception of intruder \acp{UAV}~\cite{vrbaAutonomousCaptureAgile2022a, vrbaOnboardLiDARbasedFlying2023}.

 The detector constructs a voxel-based occupancy map of the surrounding environment from \ac{lidar} data and detects flying objects in the map.
 A Kalman filter-based point cluster-tracking approach is utilized to compensate for the uncertainty in the sensory data and mitigate delays caused by the processing time of the detection algorithm.
-Here, we describe the differences employed for its use in the proposed cooperative localization and guidance approach and encourage the reader to look into~\cite{vrbaOnboardLiDARbasedFlying2023} for more details about the \textit{\ac{lidar}-based detector} itself.
+Here, we describe the differences employed for its use in the proposed cooperative localization and guidance approach and encourage the reader to look into~\cite{vrbaOnboardLiDARbasedFlying2023} for more details about the \textit{\ac{lidar}-based detector} itself, including its extensive experimental evaluation.

 The \textit{\ac{lidar}-based detector} additionally receives the estimated \ac{UAV} position $\frames{L}{S}{\vec{x}}$ from the \textit{\ac{UAV} guider} module.
 The position is used in cluster-to-target association instead of the tracked target position if $\frames{L}{S}{\vec{x}}$ is located within a desired uncertainty radius from a tracked target.
 The position $\frames{L}{S}{\vec{x}}$ can be more accurate due to the incorporation of the low-delay \ac{VIO} data.
-The detected 3D positions of all tracked objects are sent to the \textit{\ac{UAV} guider module} in the set of detections $\frames{L}{}{D}$.